First Time Visitors

 All prayer and meditation sessions at DGCEC (unless otherwise announced) are open to everyone.
 You are welcome to join in regardless of your spiritual or religious background.

 DGCEC prayer books are in English and the transliteration of the Tibetan chants so you can follow along and join in if you choose.
-At the end of the session attendees sometimes stay to relax, drink tea and chat with the monks and one another.
+We will not distribute prayer books at this time due to Covid-precautions.

 Visitors to DGCEC often worry about proper behavior at the center.
-These are some general guidelines.
+These are some general guidelines to respectful presence during a Dharma Talk or Meditation.

 - Please wear comfortable but appropriate clothing for a prayer center.